Magento Alternatives: The Complete List For 2020

 But you should upgrade the shopping cart platform — at least for the sake of security.

 80% of X-Cart 5 users successfully install upgrades.
 Only 5 – 10% of users of other self-hosted platforms do.
-That’s all you need to know before you press button “download” on a website of top Magento competitors.
+That’s all you need to know before you decide to migrate to one of the Magento competitors.

 Enterprise Magento Alternatives

-If your store is powered by Magento 1 EE, it’s unlikely that you will switch to any of free open-source eCommerce solutions we compared above.
-Used to a different level of service, with serious eCommerce business unforgiving for mistakes, you will come up with a different list of alternatives to Magento Enterprise solution: DemandWare, Shopify Plus, Nopcommerce, X-Cart Enterprise.
+If your store is powered by Magento 1 EE, it’s unlikely that you will switch to any of the open-source eCommerce solutions we compared above.
+Used to a different level of service, with serious eCommerce business unforgiving for mistakes, you will come up with a different list of alternatives to Magento Enterprise solution: Demandware, Shopify Plus, Nopcommerce, X-Cart Enterprise.

 Salesforce Commerce Cloud, formerly DemandWare